 James Ross 1835 - 1871

 Early life and educationJames Ross was born on May 9th, 1835 in the Red River Settlement.
-His father Alexander Ross worked for the HBC before settling in Manitoba 1825.
-His mother was Sarah “Sally” (Timentwa) Ross, a Sylix woman from the Okanagan region.
+His father Alexander Ross worked for the HBC before settling at Red River in 1825.
+His mother was Salis Timentwa (Sarah Ross), a Sylix woman from the Okanagan region.

 |

-Due to his now-complicated position in politics, he became more involved with Riel’s provisional government.
-James acted as the English spokesman as well as the opposition within the group.
-His actions were seen as valuable to Riel, who appointed him as Chief Justice within the Provisional Government.
-His role in the politics of the newly formed province was marked by his vocal opposition to the Canadian Party, a group which advocated for violence and nearly sparked a civil war.
+Due to his now-complicated position in politics, James became more closely aligned with Riel’s Provisional Government.
+He acted as the government's English spokesman as well as the opposition within the group, agreeing with Riel's aims in principle, but frequently arguing about the right approach.
+His moderate position was seen as valuable by Riel, who appointed him as Chief Justice within the Provisional Government.
+His role in the politics of our emerging province was marked by his vocal opposition to the Canadian Party, a group which advocated for violence and nearly sparked a civil war.
 James helped negotiate a document known as the "Metis Bill of Rights", which outlined terms for Manitoba's entry into confederation.
 He opposed violence and distanced himself from Riel when the decision was made to execute Thomas Scott.
+Following this decision many of James' greatest fears would come true, as the Canadian Government sent in the Wolseley Expedition.
+This military response pacified the Settlement and engaged in looting, assaults, rapes and even murder as a reprisal against the Metis community.

 James also backed Colin Inkster’s political campaign as a moderate candidate for the "Old Timer's Party" in Manitoba's first elections.